Superuser666-Sigil/SigilDERG-Lambda-Package/eval_setup_readme.md

 4. **Explicit sandboxing for generated code**

    - The benchmark runs arbitrary model-generated Rust code.
-   - The script favors Docker (or firejail) when available to provide isolation.
+   - The script defaults to Firejail for isolation and requires an explicit opt-in to run without sandboxing.
-   - If sandboxing isn’t available, it logs that clearly so reviewers know how code was executed.
+   - If Firejail installation fails in interactive mode, it prompts to retry, run UNSANDBOXED (must type `YES`), or abort; non-interactive runs abort on install failure.

 5. **Modular architecture with clear separation of concerns**